Air Conditioner Repair Checklist

 Wrong Thermostat Settings

 If your thermostat isn’t signaling your system to run, it won’t activate.

 The first step is ensuring it’s set to “cool” and not “heat.”
 Otherwise your air conditioning might not turn on.
-Or you could receive heated air coming from vents since the furnace is going instead.
+You could also receive heated air coming from vents since the furnace is going instead.